devopsacademyau/academy/classes/01class/exercises/c01-git04/feernandobraga/README.md

 4. How to fix this?
 How do you remove something from Git history when it is in the remote repository?

 ```
-We fix this in the same way we took care of the large text file in the previous exercise.
-We do it through git filter-branch, which will alter all commits where the my_env.txt file appears.
+We can fix this by using git filter-repo
 ```

 5. Which commands would you use?
 Explain what the command does.

 ```
 The command I would use is:
-git filter-branch --force --index-filter "git rm --cached --ignore-unmatch my_env.txt" --prune-empty --tag-name-filter cat -- --all
+git filter-repo --path "my_env.txt" --invert-paths

 Then:
 git push --force

-The two commands above will erase the history of commits where the file my_env.txt is contained including the staging area.
+The two commands above will erase the history of commits where the file my_env.txt is contained.
 Next, it forces an update to the remote repository
 ```

 ---